 We’ve designed this course to have three key parts.
 First, there’s academic study at Masters level.
 You’ll focus on developing essential teaching skills and explore the principles of learning and curriculum design in primary education.
 You will then be supported to engage in critical dialogue around educational questions and supported to develop an evidence-informed approach to your practice.

 The second element is about developing your curriculum knowledge for primary teaching.
 You’ll gain essential insight into helping children progress with, and enjoy, their learning.
 Practical teaching workshops will help build your confidence so you’re ready for professional practice.
 And you’ll become familiar with the National Curriculum for England and explore approaches for teaching each subject.

 Finally, there’s professional practice placements.
 You’ll spend a significant amount of time in schools and other education settings, experiencing life in the classroom and practicing your delivery of the key stages 1 and 2 curriculums.
-You’ll keep working with your peers and tutors through online academic study.
+You’ll keep working within your community of peers and tutors through online academic study.